 Parents/Carers are kept well informed about all aspects of their child's behaviour as necessary.
-This is achieved by meeting or communicating with parents/carers.
-Twice yearly parent consultation evenings allow for all parents and carers to be updated on their child's behaviour and attitudes to school life.
+This is achieved by:

+- meeting or communicating with parents/carers; - twice yearly parent consultation evenings which allow for all parents and carers to be updated on their child's behaviour and attitudes to school life; - the mid-year report and end of year report sent to parent/carers also provides parents with updated information.